 I've lived all over the U.S. - in Boston, MA, in Portland, OR, in Athens, GA & in Virginia before moving back to my home state of Maryland.
 I can't pass up the occasional free babysitting & hot meals from my family.

-I am the proud mom of two boys - Harper (7) & Dylan (5).
-They are my nap-enablers.
-I don't have cable TV, or a cell phone, which makes me feel like an alien in today's society.
+I am the proud mom of two boys - Harper (8), & Dylan (6).
+They are so much fun to be with.
 I am very Liberal in my politics & lifestyle.
 People should do what makes them happy without directly harming others.
 Things happen for a reason.

 I love to create & to paste found things in my art journal.
 I love getting into the zen state when you're crafting when everything falls away, and time passes without you noticing.

 When I am not working or playing with my 2 young boys, I enjoy sending postcards, taking pictures, drawing & painting and writing/pasting/doodling in my art journals and gluebooks.
-I am frequently caffeinated thanks to our nearby Starbucks drive-thru. (ever try juggling toddlers & hot coffee?)
+I am frequently caffeinated thanks to our nearby Starbucks & the cafe in my bookstore.

 I love making mix CDs, both for myself and any fun Kids music I can listen to over & over with my sons that doesn't make me pull my hair out.
 Believe me, that can be a real challenge!